 MoU with China Academy of Chinese Medical Sciences

-As early as 2008 (NICM's first full year of operations) the scientific study of traditional Chinese medicine (TCM) in Australia received a major boost with the signing of a Memorandum of Understanding (MoU) between NICM and the China Academy of Chinese Medical Sciences (CACMS).
+As early as 2008 (NICM HRI's first full year of operations) the scientific study of traditional Chinese medicine (TCM) in Australia received a major boost with the signing of a Memorandum of Understanding (MoU) between NICM HRI and the China Academy of Chinese Medical Sciences (CACMS).

 Since that time, additional agreements have been signed with Xiyuan Hospital, Shineway Pharmaceuticals (China), the SOHO Group (Indonesia), to name a few.

-A formal Memorandum of Understanding (MOU) between the Western Sydney University and the KIOM was signed in 2014.
-The MOU was established to enhance academic knowledge between the two institutions, providing a mechanism for increased academic and research collaboration.
+A formal Memorandum of Understanding (MoU) between the Western Sydney University and the Korean Institute of Oriental Medicine (KIOM) was signed in 2014.
+The MoU was established to enhance academic knowledge between the two institutions, providing a mechanism for increased academic and research collaboration.
 The KIOM, under the Ministry of Science, ICT and Future Planning, is the national hub of research and development of Traditional Korean Medicine (TKM) and has been in operation since 1994.It is vitally interested in introducing well-evidenced TKM to western clinical practice.

 Official recognition of National level International Joint Research Centres is part of the MOST strategies to implement the Chinese 12th Five Year Plan aiming to promote international cooperation in science and technology.
 Although there won't be significant seed funding from MOST in the first instance, future grant applications from the centres will be treated favourably.
 Plaque unveiling ceremonies will be held for the Chinese hosts and their relevant international partners in due course.